westerbaan/theses/a-changes.md

 * Added a description of ultraweak and ultrastong convergence of nets in 42III, and a description of the ultraweakly and ultrastrongly open subsets.

+* Added an exercise 43Ia on filtered infima in a von Neumann algebra.

 * Added a reminder of the meaning of finite (measure space) in 43V(7).

+* Added a parenthetical remark in 44XV.

+* Added the first line of 45III.

 * Added some words on the relation between meagreness and negligibility in 52IIIa and 52IIIb.